Sergio Doplicher: Life and career

 of the quantum structure of space-time at the Planck scale.
 He also addressed the problem of measurement in local quantum physics.

-He is author of the first article of the first number of the scientific journal Communications in Mathematical Physics.
+He was the author of the first article of the first number of the scientific journal Communications in Mathematical Physics.

+Doplicher died in Boves on 9 September 2025, at the age of 84.

-Honors and awards
+Honours and awards

 Doplicher was an Invited Speaker at the International Congress of Mathematicians in Kyoto in 1990.
 He was awarded in 2004 the Humboldt Prize and in 2011 the Italian National Prize Presidente della Repubblica of the Lincei National Academy.
 In 2013 he was elected a Fellow of the American Mathematical Society and in 2019 a member of the Academia Europaea.